institutional access

 WHO seeks $8 million in 30 days after earthquake leaves Myanmar in need of aid

-- The World Health Organization classified the Myanmar earthquake as a Grade 3 emergency and urgently seeks $8 million for aid over the next 30 days to save lives and prevent disease outbreaks.
+• The World Health Organization declared the Myanmar earthquake a top-level emergency and urgently requested $8 million to save lives and prevent disease outbreaks over the next 30 days.

 Insights by Ground AI